How to Read an Aurora Forecast

 While Edmonton offers a good opportunity to witness this enchanting display, patience and a bit of luck are essential when chasing the northern lights.
 So bundle up, be patient, and keep your eyes on the night sky for a chance to witness nature's light show in all its glory.

-The current aurora chance for Edmonton is Low.
+The current aurora chance for Edmonton is None.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 Edmonton sits in a latitude band where northern lights can become realistic during stronger forecast periods.
 You still need darkness and decent sky conditions, but you do not need the kind of extreme geomagnetic event many southern cities rely on.